-And I’m so glad—no, overjoyed—that it'll go on.
-Because it’s a sweet life.
+And I’m so glad that we can keep going, doing our dumb little things, that we've been given more time.
 Josie is such a gentle cat.
 She likes to sit and gaze, her head slightly cocked.
-At such times she seems to be puzzling over the world and its curious ways, thinking deep philosophical thoughts.
+At such moments she seems to be puzzling over the world and its curious ways, thinking deep philosophical thoughts.
 When she purrs, it sounds like cooing; she sounds like a dove.
 She has fur that’s very soft, like a bunny’s, and funny loose skin that makes me think of a flying squirrel’s cape.

 Josie’s almost 13.
 Rob and I rescued her and her sister, Foxy, when we were still living in Atlanta; we found them in a vacant lot in a rundown section of town.
 They were really wild and crazy when we first met them in the vacant lot.
 I remember we walked to a nearby convenience store and got them a can of sardines, and they were so ravenous.
 They were going nuts for the sardines—Foxy and Josie and their tiny brother, Timmy (Timmy was later adopted by Rob’s friend Dan).
 They were grabbing sardines with their teeth and running away with them, but then Foxy got confused and mistook her brother’s foot for a sardine.
 She tried to run away with Timmy’s foot, and he was crying and protesting in his tiny way, and falling down.
 They were all so little, so bewildered, so new to the world.

 I remember our first year with Foxy and Josie, how pleased it made me feel to keep them safe, to baby them.
 I would think about that mean, cold, ugly vacant lot where they had lived before and be so glad that they were now snug in the house, happily climbing my lace curtains.
 It still makes me feel good to take care of them.
 I like feeding them and brushing them.
 I don’t think happiness comes from having fun; I think it comes from being responsible for another living creature.